-There are only a handful of leisure activities that can be more soothing than to relax in swirling warm water in a hot tub.
+There are only a handful of leisure activities that can be more soothing than relaxing in the swirling, warm water of an inground spa or hot tub.

-Today’s pool environments allow homeowners to unwind their day with relaxing and rejuvenating benefits of hydrotherapy using in-ground spas and hot tubs.
+Today’s pool environments allow homeowners to unwind their day with the relaxing and rejuvenating benefits of hydrotherapy using inground spas and hot tubs.
 Besides providing a calm and transformative effect, the visual appeal of a bubbly bath can turn your backyard into a dramatic landscape.

-The Building Process of In-ground Spas and Hot Tubs
+The Building Process of Inground Swim Spas and Hot Tubs

 Hot tubs are typically found in a round or square shape.